wing5wong/artisan-whs-static/source/_events/2020-06-08_alert-level-1.md

 ---
 #### Alert Level 1

-New Zealand will be at Alert Level 1 on Tuesday 9 June.
+New Zealand changed to Alert Level 1 on Tuesday 9 June.

 The Government has announced that New Zealand can safely move out of Alert Level 2 at 11:59pm on Monday 8 June.